 - treatment of diseases or conditions that cause bowlegs

 There is no known prevention for bowlegs.
 In some cases, you may be able to prevent certain conditions that cause bowlegs.
-For example, you can prevent rickets by making sure your child receives sufficient vitamin D, both in their diet and from exposure to sunshine.
+For example, you can prevent rickets by making sure your child receives sufficient vitamin D, through both diet and exposure to sunshine.
+Be sure to talk to your pediatrician if your child still has bowlegs after the age of 2.